-Connecting your key encoders to Commander is a great way to cut down on check-in time and simplify processes.
-After you set up the Hotek integration, you can cut keys directly in Commander without ever needing to use the Hotek Interface System.
+Connecting your key encoders to Mews Operations is a great way to cut down on check-in time and simplify processes.
+After you set up the Hotek integration, you can cut keys directly in Mews Operations without ever needing to use the Hotek Interface System.

 Mews is compatible with Hotek CLASSIC, ADVANCE, and SMART, as all of these communicate with Mews using the same TCP/IP Protocol (see Step 2 below)

 To use the Hotek integration, you'll need:

 A Hotek license that supports PMS connections.

 To find out if your license supports PMS connections, go to System > License in the Hotek Interface System and check if your license type is listed as either Fidelio Interface or PMS Interface.
 If not, contact [email protected] to request a software upgrade.

 - Mews Open API and the Hotek Interface System installed on the same computer at your property.

 - If it has not already been installed at your property, please see our guide for instructions on how to install Mews Open API.